 We’ve discussed the many uncertainties that can impact a project.
 Engaging trade partners early is one way to increase cost certainty.
 When we engage trade partners early, we get them involved in our preconstruction and estimating processes.
 Instead of making educated guesses on what materials and labor will cost, we can plan with more accurate prices and cost data.
 This means our clients can be confident in budgets we develop and manage during preconstruction.

 Improving efficiency naturally reduces waste.
 If one trade partner is off schedule, it’s a domino effect.
 Every trade that has a task to complete behind them is also thrown off schedule.
 This means wasted time, wasted materials, and wasted labor as workers wait around.
 Waste is incredibly frustrating, especially when it can be prevented.
 The time to prevent this kind of loss is during preconstruction through early trade partner involvement.

-Over the past few months, we’ve discussed five keys to preconstruction excellence.
+Over the past few months, we’ve discussed five ways using a contractor’s preconstruction services in the design phase can improve your project.
 We believe these steps can create certainty for your projects in an uncertain market, which is an invaluable asset in this industry.
 You can read more about building a trustworthy team, creating conditions of satisfaction, developing a detailed design schedule, providing continuous design review, and engaging trade partners early.
 Implementing these processes on your next project can give you a more reliable, confident, and better project experience.